 In 1973, Berkshire County Savings Bank secured an arrangement with Maggie to rename the bank the “Pop Corner Bank.”
 For more than 30 years the bank used illustrations of the wagon and the wagon logo for advertising and promotional and sales merchandise.
 In 2003, Maggie sold the wagon to Berkshire Bank, which has generously donated it for fundraising purposes, as well as for operation by local social service agencies such as Goodwill.

 In 2018, The Popcorn Wagon became a key part of Goodwill’s spring and summer Retail Training Program.
 The Popcorn Wagon is currently located at 99 North Street in Pittsfield.
-Operated by Goodwill, it is open from mid-May to late September every Tuesday and Thursday from 11 a.m. to 3 p.m.; from 5 to 8 p.m. at Pittsfield’s Third Thursday events; and during the annual Fourth of July parade.
+Proudly operated by Goodwill, the Popcorn Wagon will be closed this season while we practice social distancing.